-The District's investment in capital assets for its governmental activities as of September 30, 2016, amounts to \$12,866,595 and consists of construction in progress.
+The District's investment in capital assets for its governmental activities as of September 30, 2017, amounts to \$12,321,339 and consists of infrastructure, net of accumulated depreciation.
+More detailed information about the District's capital assets is presented in the notes to the financial statements.

-At the end of the year, the District had total bond debt outstanding of \$14,105,000; \$3,190,000 of which was issued in the current year.
-In addition, the District had total promissory notes payable to the Developer of \$1,220,879 at the end of the year.
+At the end of the year, the District had total bond debt outstanding of \$19,115,000; \$5,425,000 of which was issued in the current year.

-Additional information on the District's long-term debt can be found in Note 6 on pages 23 through 25 of this report.
+Additional information on the District's long-term debt can be found in Note 6 on pages 23 through 27 of this report.